AMWA-TV/is-12/docs/Protocol messaging.md

 Commands are clearly distinguished using the `Command` messageType.
 Multiple messages MAY be sent in a `Command`.
-Each message must have the following:
+Each message MUST have the following:

 * handle - numeric message identification used for pairing the response
 * oid - unique object id targeted by this message